nxlr/patents-scrapper/README.md

 # patents-scrapper
-A scrapped designed to scrap data from patft.uspto.gov
+A scrapper designed to scrap data from patft.uspto.gov